FedericoPonzi/Horust/README.md

 ```

 ### TODO:
-* Wait for all processes to die, or until sigterm is received.
+* Kill all process when sigterm is received.
 * Spawn all the processes with a new process group (to ease the shutdown via killpg)
 * Reload configuration via SIGHUP (or another signal because as of now it can be run in a terminal).
 * Create another binary for getting the status of the services.
+* healthchecks

 ### Features:
 * Run it as a standalone program.